jonathan-azevedo/jonathan-azevedo/README.md

-Hi, i'm Jonathan, a brazilian programming student.
+Hi, i'm Jonathan, a brazilian computer engineering student at Federal University of Rio Grande do Sul.
-Why are you here reading this?
-Whew, i don't know, but fell free to explore my profile.

-༼ つ ◕_◕ ༽つ

-Currently i'm learning Java and Python.
+Currently learning c and Python.